stanzabird/dockerdeps/README.md

 Currently unsupported distro's:
 * gentoo

-Each distro docker build file comes in two flavors: 'distX-tar' and 'distX-git'.
-The 'distX-tar' Dockerfile builds the package from a tarball, and the 'distX-git' Dockerfile builds the package from a cloned git repo.
+Each distro docker build file comes in three flavors: 'distX-tar', 'distX-git' and 'distX-mingw64'.
+The 'distX-tar' Dockerfile builds the package from a tarball, the 'distX-git' Dockerfile builds the package from a cloned git repo.
+And finally, 'distX-mingw64' cross-compiles the package to a win64 installer.

 So you wanna build this thing?
 ------------------------------